 One of them reportedly said, “People of Otsjanep, you’re always talking about headhunting tuans.
 Well, here’s your chance.”

-Though they were hesitent, mostly out of fear, they eventually speared and killed him.
+Though they were hesitant, mostly out of fear, they eventually speared and killed him.

-Then they cut off his head, and cut into his skull to eat his brain.
-They then cooked and ate the rest of his flesh.
-His thigh bones were turned into daggers, and his tibias were turned into points for fishing spears.
+Then they cut off his head and cleaved his skull to eat his brain.
+They cooked and ate the rest of his flesh.
+His thigh bones were turned into daggers, and his tibias were made into points for fishing spears.

-In their theology, the Otsjanep believed they were restoring balance to the world.
-The “tribe of the white man” had killed four of them, and now they had taken the retribution so they could absorb the energy and power that had been taken from them.
+In accordance with their theology, the people of Otsjanep believed they were restoring balance to the world.
+The “tribe of the white man” had killed four of them, and now they had taken retribution.
+By consuming the body of Michael Rockefeller, they could absorb the energy and power that had been taken from them.

-However, they quickly regretted their decision.
-The search that followed the murder of Michael was terrifying to the Asmat people, most of whom had never seen a plane or helicopter before.
+It wasn’t long before the village of Otsjanep came to regret the decision.
+The search that followed the murder of Michael Rockefeller was terrifying to the Asmat people, most of whom had never seen a plane or helicopter before.

-Directly following this event, the region was also plagued by a horrible cholera epidemic that many saw as revenge for the killing of Michael.
+Directly following this event, the region was also plagued by a horrible cholera epidemic that many saw as revenge for the murder.

-Though many Asmat people related this story to Hoffman, no one related to the men who killed him or who were alive at the time would completely admit to the act, merely staying it was a story they heard.
+Though many Asmat people told this story to Hoffman, no one who took part in the death would come forward; all simply said it was a story they had heard.

-Then, one day when Hoffman was in the village, shortly before he returned to the U.S., he saw a man acting out the killing of another who was on the ground.
-Hearing words relating to the murder, Hoffman quickly began to film him, but he had already finished his story.
+Then, one day when Hoffman was in the village, shortly before he returned to the U.S., he saw a man miming a killing as part of a story he was telling to another man.
+The tribesman pretended to spear someone, shoot an arrow, and chop off a head.
+Hearing words relating to murder, Hoffman began to film — but the story was already over.

-After reading about Michael Rockefeller and his mysterious disappearance, read how a Jameson whiskey heir once bought a girl just to watch her be eaten by cannibals.
-Then, learn the story of serial killer Edmund Kemper, whose story is almost too gross to be real.
+After reading about Michael Rockefeller and his mysterious disappearance, meet James Jameson, heir to the famous whiskey empire, who once bought a girl just to watch her be eaten by cannibals.
+Then, read up on serial killer Edmund Kemper, whose story is almost too gross to be real.
 Finally, discover the story of Issei Sagawa, the infamous Japanese cannibal who killed a French student and ate her.